Ukrainian fighters: Russian forces storming Mariupol plant

 Lubrani said many of the evacuees had run to the steel plant for safety and got trapped.

 In addition to the 101 people evacuated from the steelworks, 58 joined the convoy in a town on the outskirts of Mariupol, Lubrani said.
-Some decided not to travel all the way to Zaporizhzhia, where a total of 127 arrived Tuesday, she said.
+About 30 people who left the plant decided to stay behind to try to find out whether their loved ones were alive, Lubrani said.
+A total of 127 evacuees arrived in Zaporizhzhia, she said.

-The Russian military said earlier that some of the evacuees chose to stay in separatist areas.
+The Russian military said earlier that some of the evacuees chose to stay in areas held by pro-Moscow separatists.

-About a dozen people taken out in the convoy were sick or injured, but none was in critical condition, according to Pascal Hundt, head of the Ukraine office of the International Committee of the Red Cross.
+About a dozen people taken out in the convoy were sick or injured, none of them critically, according to Pascal Hundt, head of the Ukraine office of the International Committee of the Red Cross.

 Tsybulchenko rejected Russian allegations that the Ukrainian fighters wouldn’t allow civilians to leave the plant.
-She said the military told civilians “that if you want to risk your life, you can go.”
+She said the Ukrainian military told civilians that they were free to go but would be risking their lives if they did so.

 “We understood clearly that under these murder weapons, we wouldn’t survive, we wouldn’t manage to go anywhere,” she said.